Writing Prompts

 • Write about a time you or someone you know overcame an obstacle.

-• What is your favorite song by this artist or group and what is special about the music?
+• Who is your favorite musical artist or group?
+What is your favorite song by this artist or group, and what is special about the music?

-• Should people keep it real and not wear fake hair, fingernails or get plastic surgery or it is okay to enhance yourself to look like you want to look?
+• Should people keep it real and not wear fake hair, fingernails, or get plastic surgery, or is it okay to enhance yourself to look like you want to look?

 • Which animal is unnecessary?
 If you had the power to make one animal disappear from existence, which animal would it be?